AmbireTech/code4rena/README.md

 - [ ] Delete this checklist and all text above the line below when you're ready.

 ---

+# Smart contract summary

+## Identity.sol

+## IdentityFactory.sol

+## wallet/QuickAccManager.sol

+## wallet/Zapper.sol

+# Known tradeoffs

+* **QuickAccManager security model**: QuickAccManager allows users to control their walelts through a 2/2 multisig (see [security model](https://gist.github.com/Ivshti/fe86f13c3adff3404a1f5ce1e364304c)), with one of the keys in their own custody and the other key on the Ambire Relayer, with a possibility of the user backing it up.
+Timelocked transactions can be sent or cancelled by only 1/2 keys.
+This means that if the Ambire key is compromised AND lost, the attacker can cause grief by cancelling every attempt of the user to recover their funds.
+This can be avoided if the user backs up their key, which we recommend anyway for guaranteed full custody.
+* **Storing additional data in `privileges`:**
+* **ERC20 fees taken through the transaction batch:**

 # Ambire contest details
 - $23,750 USDC main award pot